Nutrition Software for Hospitals

 - Quick, healthy, affordable snacks during small breaks during the day/night

-- Mindset that their supervisors care about their health based on what they are feeding them
+- The mindset that their supervisors care about their health based on what they are feeding them

 - Healthy snacks that can be purchased and eaten quickly in between patient tests, surgeries, etc.

-- Allows them to spend more time with loved ones without worrying about ordering food or going to pick food up.
+- It allows them to spend more time with loved ones without worrying about ordering food or going to pick food up.

-- Provides comfort to them knowing that the hospital is thoughtful about what they are serving patients
+- Provides comfort to them knowing that the hospital is thinking about what they are serving patients

 An Easy-To-Use Nutrition Analysis Software

 MenuSano is an easy-to-use nutrition analysis software.
 We understand that the hospital business is dynamic with many facets.
 As public health authorities, having a tool that informs customers of all nutrition information at the point of sale is critical.